Ivars Grantiņš: Inga Lomakina

 After his release from prison, Grantiņš attempted to reconcile with his ex-wife, who by then had remarried and had two more children from her new husband, Ivars Lomakin.
 At the time, the couple were living separately and Inga frequently had affairs with other men, eventually allowing Grantiņš back into her life.
 In early June, he moved into the apartment, and unlike her previous boyfriends, Inga's neighbours described Grantiņš as a very calm person.
 The pair would often get up early and travel to Iecava, where they worked at a local farm.

 On 27 June, Inga mysteriously disappeared, and Grantiņš soon moved out of the apartment.
 When a neighbour questioned him about what happened to his wife, he claimed that she had gone to work as a prostitute in Riga.
 His claims were readily accepted by most, and soon after, Inga's children from her second marriage were taken in by relatives.
 A few days later, Inga's brother received a text message, purportedly written by her, that she had travelled abroad to Ireland and wanted Daina to be taken in by her father and grandmother in Ceraukste Parish.

 Unbeknownst to the neighbours, Grantiņš had strangled Inga in the apartment's kitchen, drained her blood and later dismembered her remains, which he later buried in Ķirbaksala, behind the ruins of an old castle.
 At the time, her children were inside the apartment but were apparently asleep and did not hear the commotion.
 Later on, Grantiņš would claim that his motive was that Inga refused to continue living with him.
-When her remains were eventually recovered, authorities found that the remains had been chopped up into 50 pieces and the skull had been split in two.
+When her remains were eventually recovered, authorities found that the remains had been chopped up into 50pieces and the skull had been split in two.
 Grantiņš had also poured cement over the dump site, placed a stick on it, and burned her belongings back at the apartment's stove.

 Jana Ribinska

 Following his wife's apparent disappearance, Grantiņš began drinking excessively and exhibited strange behaviour.
 One of his daughter's friends later recalled that he rarely changed clothing and often loudly sang songs about how some evil 'oil men' were going to kill everyone.

 On 20 July, Grantiņš attended an acquaintance's drinking party in Ceraukste, where he came across 18-year-old Jana Ribinska.
 After getting into a scuffle, he was eventually kicked out of the house.
 About half an hour later, the party ended and Ribinska, unwilling to go home just yet, decided to go to Bauska to drink some more.
-On the way, she crossed paths with Grantiņš, raping and then drowning her in a pond (other sources claimed that he stabbed her multiple times with a knife).
+On the way, she crossed paths with Grantiņš, who raped and then drowned her in a pond (other sources claimed that he stabbed her multiple times with a knife).
 After the murder, he dismembered the body and buried the remains in the nearby forest.